ryouchinsa/ryouchinsa.github.io/file/README.md

 ```

 # Open a folder which includes a yaml file
-You can open the YOLOv5/YOLOv8 folder exported from Roboflow.
+You can open the exported YOLOv5/YOLOv8 folder.

 ```
 └── exported_YOLOv5_YOLOv8_folder